Judenilson/dio-angular-basic/life-cycle/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Life Cycle Hooks

+1. ngOnInit()
+> Executed when component is start and mounted.

+2. ngOnChanges()
+> Executed when property value is changed via input().

+3. ngDoCheck()
+> Executes when component properties are verify.
+## Check Events

+3.1 ngAfterContentInit()
+> Executed when Angular realize any content projection in its components.

+3.2 ngAfterConttentChecked()
+> Executed always the content of the component's content is checked by Angular's change detection engine.

+3.3 ngAfterViewInit()
+> Executed after a component is start totaly .

+3.4 ngAfterViewChecked()
+> Executed when a component visualization is verify by Angular's change detection algorithm.

+## Destroy Event
+4 ngOnDestroy()
+> Executed after destroy a component